Serralq/algo-prog1/README.md

 # Assumptipons
-This was developed with the shell.nix file using an isolated nix shell enviroment, all program dependencies are list out.
+This was developed with the shell.nix file using an isolated nix shell enviroment, where all program dependencies are list out.
 ``` bash
 nix-shell
 ```